 In depth analysis of the dangers of inefficient supply chain management and its impact on an organization's overall health and performance.
-Students are equipped with the practical tools necessary to solve supply chain management problems and develop effective strategic decision-making skills.
-Emphasis on the competitive advantages afforded by efficient supply chain management.
+Emphasis on effective decision making specific to scope and influence of supply chain procurement, supplier relationships, and legal and sourcing management leading to enhanced business performance.
 Prerequisite: SCM 3500.